magalhaesjr/NVC-Scheduler/README.md

 An installer is attached to each software [Release](https://github.com/magalhaesjr/NVC-Scheduler/releases).
 Running the installer will install the scheduler on your computer
 - Download an installer from the appropriate release
 - Run the installer
->**NOTE: Windows may not trust the application by default.
+>**NOTE: Windows may not trust the application by default (You'll see a "Windows Protected Your PC" message.
 You can override the smartscreen to proceed with the install.
 See [Security](https://github.com/magalhaesjr/NVC-Scheduler#Security)**
 - Choose an installation directory

 # Uninstalling